 - Students will be eligible for financial aid to cover a repeated course only once.

 - Financial aid eligibility is limited to 84 months after a student has commenced study at the Law School.

 The most recent grade for a repeated course will be the only grade counted in the GPA and will be considered the earned grade for the course.
 Both the original and repeated grades will be counted as attempted grades for that course.

-- If a student changes from the JD program to a joint degree program, from one joint degree program to another, or from a joint degree program to the JD program, the OFA will only evaluate SAP for credits attempted and grades earned toward the new program.
+- If a student changes from the JD program to a dual degree program, from one dual degree program to another, or from a dual degree program to the JD program, the OFA will only evaluate SAP for credits attempted and grades earned toward the new program.
 Any credits and grades attempted at the Law School will always be evaluated for purposes of SAP regardless of whether a student changes programs.

 - For a student enrolled in the LLM program, only previous academic coursework accepted for purposes of advanced academic standing will be considered in the calculation to determine satisfactory academic progress in the LLM program.
 These credits will be treated the same as transfer credits for the purpose of satisfactory academic progress.